niemasd/How-to-Teach-Online/teach_online/academic_integrity.md

 potentially including additional code files
 (e.g. starter code, existing solutions found on the internet, etc.), and Moss will generate a code similarity report.
+Moss is able to detect similarities even when minor trivial edits are made (e.g. changing variable/function names, rearranging lines of code whose orders don't matter, whitespace and brackets, etc.), so it is fairly versatile to simple attempts at avoiding detection.
 The URL of the report will expire after ~2 weeks, so instructors can download a local copy as needed (e.g. using [MossNet](https://github.com/niemasd/MossNet)).